Tips to care for your eyes

 Prevent dry eyes

 Fish oils are an important part of your eye-health diet.
 Rich in omega 3, they improve the oil layers in your tears preventing dry eyes.
 Warm compresses over the eyes will also help as you get older.
 There are many over-the-counter Dry Eye remedies, but the wrong one will only make your problem worse.
 So talk to us about the most appropriate treatment for you.

 UV rays and blue light are known to damage the eye, leading to diseases like Macular Degeneration, Cataracts and Cancer of the eye or eyelids.
 Protect yourself with a good pair of sunnies.
-We can help you select the right pair to suit you rlifestyle.
+We can help you select the right pair to suit your lifestyle you lifestyle.
 Reduce glare with polaroid filters and tint colours, and make sure you get a pair for the kids – their eyes are more susceptible to UV damage.
 Wear a brimmed hat to catch those rays your sunnies don’t stop.